TeyJunChengLearn/rrsnewsreadertjc/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## How article extraction works

+- **Reader/TTS extraction pipeline**: when feeds are refreshed, the provider schedules a background backfill that looks for entries with missing or teaser text.
+Each candidate is fetched through `Readability4JExtended`, which returns main text and hero images that are written back to SQLite so later TTS/reader sessions do not have to re-fetch the page.【F:lib/providers/rss_provider.dart†L117-L157】【F:lib/services/article_content_service.dart†L8-L53】
+- **In-article fallback**: if the stored text is still short, the article page reuses the active WebView (JavaScript + DOM storage enabled) to capture the rendered HTML via `document.documentElement.outerHTML`, then re-runs Readability to pull a full article for TTS.
+This means whatever the WebView shows—public page, teaser, or subscriber view—is what the extractor narrates and caches locally.【F:lib/screens/article_webview_page.dart†L340-L421】【F:lib/screens/article_webview_page.dart†L771-L906】

+## What happens with subscription/paid content

+- The in-app WebView always loads the public article URL.
+Extraction happens on that rendered page, so if you are signed out the app reads the teaser, and if you are signed in (via the built-in login flow) it reads the unlocked content.
+No special bypasses are used—the WebView session and cookie bridge simply mirror what you can already access in a normal browser.【F:lib/screens/article_webview_page.dart†L340-L381】【F:lib/services/readability_service.dart†L474-L535】
 # rrsnewsreadertjc

 ## Accessing paywalled articles